MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Smart Find.** Searching for a word or phrase on a webpage has become easier with AI.
 Even if you misspell a word in your search query, we'll suggest related matches and words making it effortless to find what you're looking for.
 When you search, simply select the suggested link to quickly locate the desired word or phrase.
 Administrators can control the availability using the [RelatedMatchesCloudServiceEnabled](/deployedge/microsoft-edge-policies#relatedmatchescloudserviceenabled) policy.
 For more information, see [Smart Find](/edge/features/smart-find?form=MT00D8).

 - **E-tree in Wallet.** Users signed into Microsoft Edge with a personal Microsoft Account (MSA) can grow a virtual seed into a tree with Wallet.
 Once it's grown, a real mangrove will be planted.
 Administrators can control the availability using the [EdgeWalletEtreeEnabled](/deployedge/microsoft-edge-policies#edge-wallet-e-tree-enabled) policy.
 Note: This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

+- **Deprecation of features.** To improve end user experience and simplify the More tools menu, the following features are being deprecated: Math Solver, Picture Dictionary, Citations, Grammar Tools, and Kids Mode.

 ### Policy updates